GaleJames-creator/gale-james/Samples/Webhooks/How-to-guides/How-to-manage-webhooks-using-the-Admin-UI.md

 Your endpoint must return a `2xx` HTTP status code to acknowledge the receipt of an event.
 If the endpoint fails to acknowledge events for several days, it will be disabled.

-You will not receive the event if the seecixw receives response codes outside this range.
+You will not receive the event if the service receives response codes outside this range.
 For example, the service treats a URL redirection as a failure.

-## Using webhooks

 ## Editing webhooks